GOrszak/PowerBI-AW/README.md

    * Run `scripts/AW-2017.update_script.sql` against the restored database.
 3. **Open Report**

-   * Launch `Adventure Works Gabriel Orszak_Measure_Killer.pbix` in Power BI Desktop (v2.XX+) and update the data source to your SQL connection.
+   * Launch `Finished.pbix` in Power BI Desktop (v2.XX+) and update the data source to your SQL connection.
 4. **Explore & Analyze**

    * Use slicers, bookmarks, and visuals to investigate sales, margins, quotas, and shipping KPIs.